ISOBlue/isoblue-server/README.md

 Overview
 --------
 isoblue-server is a test server that ISOBlue can send data to.
-It stores data in a mongo database at the url defined in enviroment variable 'MONGO_URL'.
+It stores data in a mongo database at the url defined in environment variable 'MONGO_URL'.
 If 'MONGO_URL' is not set, then it defaults to 'mongodb://localhost:27017/isoblue'.

 Endpoints
 -----